akoreman/akoreman/README.md

 - Video and board games
 - Art

-Currently working as a software engineer, background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms.
+Software engineer.
+Background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms.
 Further passion for computer graphics, machine-learning theory/fundamentals and numerical simulation.

 # Portfolio (Non-graphical projects as pinned, click images for link)